LetsWrappIt/VsCommandBuddy/Docs/gettingstarted.md

 - (Optional) One VsCommandBuddy configuration file for that solution.
 - (Optional) A VsCommandBuddy configuration file for each project in the solution.

-TIP: VsCommandBuddy communicates with the user mainly through the output window of Visual Studio.
-If you click something, make sure you look at the outputwindow to see the result!